swe-students-fall2025/1-specification-toads/README.md

 3. As someone who struggles with consistency, I want to see my historical trends so I can identify patterns and plan around them
 4. As a visual learner, I want to see my habits represented in calendars so that I can easily track my patterns
 5. As someone who has both short and long term goals, I want to be able to set separate timelines for each habit
-6. As someone who struggles with consistency, I want to see my historical trends so I can identify patterns and plan around them
-7. As someone building multiple habits, I want to categorize habits by time of the day so that I can create structured daily flows
+6. As someone building multiple habits, I want to categorize habits by time of the day so that I can create structured daily flows
-8. As someone motivated by progress, I want to celebrate milestone achievements (like weekly or monthly streaks) with visual rewards or encouraging messages so that I feel recognized for my commitment
+7. As someone motivated by progress, I want to celebrate milestone achievements (like weekly or monthly streaks) with visual rewards or encouraging messages so that I feel recognized for my commitment
-9. As someone who forgets to check apps regularly, I want customizable reminder notifications at different times so that I can stay on track
+8. As someone who forgets to check apps regularly, I want customizable reminder notifications at different times so that I can stay on track
-10. As someone who uses accessibility features, I want the app to work well with screen readers and voice commands so that I can track habits regardless of my physical abilities
+9. As someone who uses accessibility features, I want the app to work well with screen readers and voice commands so that I can track habits regardless of my physical abilities
-11. As someone building progressive habits, I want to track increasing goals (minutes read/ steps taken) so that I can build momentum over time
+10. As someone building progressive habits, I want to track increasing goals (minutes read/ steps taken) so that I can build momentum over time
-12. As a habit-builder, I want to name my habits whatever I want so that they feel personal and relevant.
+11. As a habit-builder, I want to name my habits whatever I want so that they feel personal and relevant.
-13. As someone who values mental wellness, I want space for light reflecting so that I can stay mindful.
+12. As someone who values mental wellness, I want space for light reflecting so that I can stay mindful.
-14. As a student with a busy schedule, I want to quickly plan habits around my existing commitments so that I don’t feel overloaded.
+13. As a student with a busy schedule, I want to quickly plan habits around my existing commitments so that I don’t feel overloaded.
-15. As someone who finds some apps too complex, I want the habit tracker to be intuitive with no learning curve so that I actually keep using it.
+14. As someone who finds some apps too complex, I want the habit tracker to be intuitive with no learning curve so that I actually keep using it.
-16. As a utilities app user, I want to set habits daily or a few times a week so that I can build routines that match my lifestyle.
+15. As a utilities app user, I want to set habits daily or a few times a week so that I can build routines that match my lifestyle.
-17. As a Google Calendar user, I want to add a habit to my application in just a few taps so that I don’t waste time setting things up.
+16. As a Google Calendar user, I want to add a habit to my application in just a few taps so that I don’t waste time setting things up.
-18. As a utilities-app user, I want to check off a habit with one tap so that it feels satisfying and quick to use.
+17. As a utilities-app user, I want to check off a habit with one tap so that it feels satisfying and quick to use.
-19. As a habit tracker user, I want to easily add a new habit so that I can quickly track my progress with it.
+18. As a habit tracker user, I want to easily add a new habit so that I can quickly track my progress with it.
-20. As a mobile-app user, I want clean visuals with no ads or popups so that I can focus purely on my habits.
+19. As a mobile-app user, I want clean visuals with no ads or popups so that I can focus purely on my habits.
-21. As a habit tracker user, I want to open the app and immediately see what I need to do today so that I can act quickly.
+20. As a habit tracker user, I want to open the app and immediately see what I need to do today so that I can act quickly.
+21. As part of the corporate, I want users to sign up with their information so I can collect their information for advertisers.
+22. As a forgetful mobile-app user, I want the ability to reset my password in case I forget it.
+23. As a mobile-app user, I want to be able to log in to the app so that it can personalize my experience.
+24. As part of the corporate, I want the app to prompt users with a way to consent so that I can collect their information across apps.
+25. As part of the corporate, I want the app to prompt users with allowing notifications so that I can remind them to revisit the app.

 ## Activity Diagrams